Skip to content

 To enable us to know how each child is performing so that teachers can help individuals improve.
 To help schools improve outcomes for all children – first at individual level, cohort level, then year group level, then at whole school level.

-Our assessment for learning tracking system is PRIMARY PROGRESS for Maths, English and Science and INCERTS for Foundation subjects.
+Our assessment tracking system is via Curriculum Maestro.
+This is used for Maths, English and Science Foundation subjects.
 Children who are ‘exceeding’ will be given the opportunity add more depth and breadth to their knowledge and have more opportunities to do this through using and applying their skills.
-We will be continuing with our electronic tracking systems which will clearly show how each pupil is performing against National Curriculum as well as using extra systems for teachers to track progress.
+We use our teacher assessment and tracking systems which will clearly show how each pupil is performing against National Curriculum .
 All teachers will have data to enable them to summarise and analyse attainment and progress of their pupils and their classes, and use the data to plan learning for every pupil, ensuring they meet or exceed expectations.
-The Leadership Team will analyse the data across the whole school to ensure pupils are making appropriate progress and all pupils are challenged.
-Our aim is for each child to reach his/her full potential.
-We remember that a child’s potential is not fixed at any one time.
+The Leadership Team analyse the data across the whole school to ensure pupils are making appropriate progress and all pupils are challenged.
+Our aim is for each child to reach their full potential.
 High expectations are consistent throughout the school.
-Assessment is not meant to be used as a measure of your child’s ability at school but as a means to improve their ability to learn; their knowledge, their understanding and their skills.
+Assessment is not meant to be used as a measure of your child’s ability at school but as a means to improve their ability to learn; their knowledge, their understanding and their skills so they‘ know more and remember more.

 Parental Involvement